Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - optional solution criteria.md

 | comment_lines | number of comment lines in the learner's code |
 | effective_code_lines | lines of code = `non_blank_lines - comment_lines' |

 You are free to use this information in any way to determine if the learner has met the exercise objectives.
-In the end, `additonal_solution_criteria` must return a string.
+In the end, `check_additonal_solution_criteria` must return a string.
 An empty string indicates all additional criteria have been met.
 Any other string should be a message to be displayed to the learner explaining what additional criteria **has not** been met.

 For instance, if the the exercise above was written as: